-\textit{Optimality of CQMI for conditional one-time pad}---We first establish that the conditional one-time pad capacity of $\rho_{ABE}$ cannot exceed $I(A;B|E)_{\rho}$.
+In this appendix, we establish that the conditional one-time pad capacity of $\rho_{ABE}$ cannot exceed $I(A;B|E)_{\rho}$.
 To see this, consider an arbitrary $(n,M,\varepsilon ,\delta)$\ protocol of the above form, and suppose that the message $m$ is chosen uniformly at random.
-Then the overall state which describes all systems is
+Then the overall state that describes all systems is